tesla/book-tycho/en/01-introduction/01-chapter1.md

 thus successfully build the bundle, Tycho needs to access p2 repositories.
 The identification of these repositories is done using the repository markup as defined by Maven.
-For example, the following markup will cause the Eclipse juno repository to be used to revolve dependencies.
+For example, the following markup will cause the Eclipse Juno repository to be used to revolve dependencies.
 Note that it is important to set the layout to be p2, since it is what indicates to Maven that this is not a regular maven repository.